-The needs assessment process identified several professional learning needs at JDDPS.
-Most of the needs identified involved helping struggling readers and helping students to read complex text on grade level in all content areas.
-Teachers need tools to support struggling readers as well as assessments on getting to the root of the problem of why students are not reading fluently.
-Teachers at JDDPS also indicated that they would like help in developing differentiated instruction for all readers, guided reading strategies, pre-reading strategies, building background knowledge and using Lexile scores.
-The teachers showed interest in learning more interventions in reading accuracy, reading fluency, and reading comprehension - especially in other content areas.
-Teachers wanted to know how to accommodate non-readers and also how to motivate students to want to learn and to read.
+The needs assessment process identified several professional learning needs at SDMES.
+Most of the needs indicated helping struggling readers and helping students to read complex text on grade level in all content areas.
+Teachers need tools and assessments to get to the root of the problem of why students are not reading fluently.
+Teachers also indicated that they would like help in developing differentiated instruction for all readers, guided reading strategies, prereading strategies, building background knowledge and using Lexile scores.
+Teachers showed interest in learning more interventions in reading accuracy, reading fluency, and reading comprehension - especially in other content areas.
+Teachers wanted to know how to accommodate non-readers and also how to motivate students to want to learn.

 Extended day and year are needed for the School Improvement Specialist to prepare and provide professional learning and to implement the literacy activities from the grant.
 Funds are also needed to provide stipends for teachers attending professional learning activities off of contract time.
 Teachers do not feel they have enough time to complete the professional learning needed during the school day/year.
-This professional learning would be offered to Head Start, Pre-K, Boys and Girls Club, and K-1 teachers.
+This professional learning would be offered to staff at the Boys and Girls Club and to grade 2-5 teachers.

-Need for a Striving Readers Project

-Because of the current economic conditions, our school has been forced to enact stringent monetary maneuvers that may negatively affect our instructional programs.
+Need for a Striving Readers Project: Because of the current economic conditions, our school has been forced to enact stringent monetary maneuvers that may negatively affect our instructional programs.
 These include ten furlough days for all staff, no adoption of student texts in the last six years, the use of professional development funds for local operational needs, and increased class size.

-Compounding this economic crisis is the fact that our economically disadvantaged subgroup numbers have increased so that our school poverty rate is now at 75.43%.
+Compounding this economic crisis is the fact that our economically disadvantaged subgroup numbers have increased so that our school poverty rate is now at 69.21%.